ranieremenezes/easyfermi/README.md

  - Dominguez et al. 2011 (http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1007.1459)
  - Franceschini & Rodighiero 2017 (https://ui.adsabs.harvard.edu/abs/2017A%26A...603A..34F/abstract)
  - Saldana-Lopez et al. 2021 (https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.5144S/abstract)
+ - Finke et al. 2022, model A (https://ui.adsabs.harvard.edu/abs/2022ApJ...941...33F/abstract)

 If you make use of EBL correction via _easyfermi_ in your publication, please cite the papers corresponding to the adopted EBL models.
-The EBL data files in this repository were collected from the _gammapy_ repository at https://github.com/gammapy/gammapy-data/tree/main/ebl
+The EBL data files in this repository were collected from the _gammapy_ repository at https://github.com/gammapy/gammapy-data/tree/main/ebl and the _zenodo_ repository at https://zenodo.org/records/7023073

 I want to thank Clodomir Vianna for helping me with the design of _easyfermi_, for making the _easyfermi_ logo, and for the several hours of discussion about this project.
 Clodomir is the one responsible for making _easyfermi_ user-friendly.
 Thanks to Fabio Cafardo, Lucas Costa Campos, Raí Menezes, and Michele Peresano for their help and strong support to this project.
 A big thanks to Alessandra Azzollini, Douglas Carlos, Kaori Nakashima, Lucas Siconato, Matt Pui, and Romana Grossova, the first users/testers of _easyfermi_.